jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 One of hardest parts of building software is simply managing the communication overhead as the team scales.
 The number of connections between people is proportional to $N^2$ for $N$ members.
 So very quickly, it becomes almost impossible to keep everyone in sync if it requires talking to everyone about everything.
 Various solutions like "write documentation" or "write code that is so clear it doesn't need documentation" are all theoretically possible but are largely pipe-dreams.
 If it's possible to have a test suite for something, it's the ultimate safety-net and allows developers to make changes without worrying.

-## You say TDD is a timesaver, but updating old tests is a huge-waste of time!
+## You say TDD is a timesaver, but updating old tests is a huge waste of time!

 If you're following TDD correctly, you shouldn't find yourself updating old tests.
 Once you write a test, they should be [immutable to refactoring] i.e. it won't change as long as the API and the requirements haven't changed.